electrovir/ws2812draw/README.md

 ## Draw Image

 Pass in a 2D array of colors to `drawStill`.
 This function has _relatively_ poor performance if drawing many frames in succession.
-Meaning, I get ~60fps on a 8x32 LED matrix.
-However, it is extremeley easy to use for a still image that doesn't change a lot.
+Meaning, I get about 60 fps on a 8x32 LED matrix (bigger matrices quickly drop off).
+However, this method should be prefered for its ease of use for still image that doesn't change rapidly.

 ```typescript
 drawStill(brightness: number, imageArray: number[][]);